 Try and get a manager, or even a engineer within the company.
 They know what the company is actually doing.
 If they need any work done, they will find a way to sneak in a freelancer through the back door.
 You can often guess their email addresses from LinkedIn, i.e. firstname.lastname@example.org

 A phone call makes an instant demand on someone's time and it's just creepy, so I find emails work better in the IT world.
 It might be different in your industry.
-Before making a cold call, do your research, or your message will be banished to the spam bin in disgrace.
+Before making a cold call, do your research, or your message will be banished to the spam bin.

 Here's a fairly representative email from my spam folder, showing what not to write: